2.3 Surviving Related Industry Hazards

 Other fumes in the workplace can be dangerous.
 Welding on chlorinated brake cleaner residue can produce phosgene gas.
 This is the same as nerve gas used during WW1.
 Welding on cyanoacrylate glue (instant-bonding glue) can produce cyanide gas.
 Some degreasers or solvents produce toxic or explosive fumes and may cause illness, as they can be absorbed into your body simply by coming into contact with your skin.
 SDS or safety data sheets are mandatory in every shop.
 These documents contain important information regarding every chemical you may be exposed to in your workplace.

-particulates, such as silica, carbide, and asbestos, become embedded into your lungs.
+Particulates, such as silica, carbide, and asbestos, become embedded into your lungs.
 These become airborne by grinding, drilling into concrete, or disturbing fireproofing in buildings or ships.
 Being an irritant, yet too small for your lungs to expel, your lungs form scar tissue over the particles.
 This can result in silicosis or mesothelioma.
 Both are incurable, take a long time to kill you, and you get sicker and weaker the whole time you are slowly dying.
 Also, be aware that clothing may trap contaminants, which are then brought home, exposing family members.

 In the future, OSHA may require all employers to provide fume extractors and other respiratory protection.
 While you are in school, get in the habit of wearing a respirator at all times in the shop.
 When you get into the industry, you will meet industry veterans who do not wear respiratory protection.
 Wear your mask even if they don’t!